Trolleybus usage by country: Ecuador

 A distinctive and heavily used trolleybus system opened in Quito in stages in 1995–96.
 The single-corridor Quito trolleybus system, named "El Trole", is a high-capacity design, featuring dedicated trolleybus-only lanes over almost its entire length and with boarding taking place exclusively at high-platform stations, through all three vehicle doorways simultaneously, akin to modern-day light-rail transit systems.
 The initial fleet of 54 articulated trolleybuses was expanded to 113 vehicles in 1999–2000.
 The headway is as short as 90 seconds in peak periods, and average daily patronage exceeds 250,000 passengers.
 Extensions to the route were opened in 2000 and 2008, and it is now 18.7 km in length.
 Five different overlapping trolleybus services are operated along the corridor.
 The system inspired the design of a new trolleybus system in Mérida, Venezuela, the first stage of which opened in 2007.

 Peru

 A small trolleybus system operated in Lima from 1928 to 1931, using just six vehicles on a single 3.3-km route.
 The six trolleybuses were rebuilt as trams in 1931, the only known instance of trolleybuses' being converted into trams.

 Trinidad and Tobago

 Port of Spain was served by a five-route trolleybus system, which opened in 1941 and closed at the end of 1956.

 Uruguay

 Trolleybuses served the capital, Montevideo, from 1951 until 1992.
 The fleet originally included 18 British-built BUT vehicles, but Italian-built Alfa Romeo or Fiat trolleybuses were later acquired in much larger numbers and comprised the entire fleet for the system's last several years.
+It had the first articulated trolleybuses in South America, built between 1962 and 1967.

 Venezuela

+No trolleybus systems exist any more, but trolleybuses have operated in four cities, of which one was a project that only progressed as far as demonstration service before the project was cancelled.